 If you’re a teacher, you know that prom doesn’t end when you graduate.
 While you may wish you were spending your school’s prom night in your sweatpants rewatching The Office for the 17th time while eating takeout, you get to relive prom each and every year you get asked to chaperone.
 Whether or not you appreciate the nostalgia, it’s fair to say that teachers are running on fumes at this time of year.
 Decision fatigue is at an all-time high, and the last thing you want to think about is what you should wear to prom now that you’re an adult.
 Here are some teacher prom dresses, suits, and accessories to inspire your look.

-I imagine that wearing this dress as an adult prom chaperone would feel like a real Cinderella moment.
-It’s ruffles, powder blue, sparkly shoes, and glitzy earrings.
-This look can be achieved without the fairy godmother.
-Only in this fairy tale, all you want is to be home before midnight.
+I imagine that wearing this dress as an adult chaperone of prom would feel like a real Cinderella moment.
+It’s ruffles, powder pink, sparkly shoes, and glitzy earrings.
+This look can be achieved without the fairy godmother, and in this fairy tale, all you want is to be home before midnight.

 2. Little Black Dress

 You can’t go wrong with an LBD.
 This dress is classy and sophisticated.
 I like the subtle earrings and even the simple updo, keeping it casual but still looking polished and professional.
 The strappy sandals will be a summer staple and can be worn in the classroom when the end of the school year is approaching.

 3. Flower Power